MON3EMPASHA/Sentiment-Analysis-for-Movie-Reviews/README.md

-# 🎬 Movie Reviewa Sentiment Analysis Project
+# 🎬 Movie Reviews Sentiment Analysis Project

 A comprehensive sentiment analysis application movie reviews using NLP and machine learning techniques.
 This project includes both the training notebook and an interactive Streamlit web application.